zigotica/automated-desktop-setup/readme.md

 ### Clone repos

-I am also using the scritp to create personal and work folders and clone repos into them:
+I am also using the script to create personal and work folders and clone repos into them:

 ```bash
 ./.setup.sh -f data/repos.txt -r